 However, the largest crypto-backed dollar stablecoins (USDT, USDC, BUSD) are run by centralized companies backed by cash reserves.
 Therefore, launching a DAI competitor with Aave's lending/borrowing system makes sense, both in terms of innovation and business strategy.

 Furthermore, Maker Protocol is often regarded as the "central bank of DeFi," as its DAI token is currently the top decentralized stablecoin but is backed majority by a centralized stablecoin.
-This makes Aave in a good position to potentially take its place as the DeFi King with GHO, further increasing their revenue and market share in the defi ecosystem.
+This makes Aave in a good position to potentially take its place as the DeFi King with GHO, further increasing their revenue and market share in the ecosystem.